1rosehip/coding-games-for-kids-to-learn-programming/README.md

 ### Parent
 - Tell the kid about the JavaScript (can change HTML dynamically).
 Shot him / her tag SCRIPT in HTML.
+- Open [main.js](https://github.com/1rosehip/coding-games-for-kids-to-learn-programming/blob/master/lesson-4/main.js) that is located at **lesson-4** folder.
+Tell the kid about **console.log**.
+Show him / her google developer toolbar.

+### Kid Tasks
+- Kid should change console.log text and find it in google developer toolbar.
+- Add another console logs.

+### Parent
+- Tell the kid about [HTML document](https://developer.mozilla.org/en-US/docs/Web/API/Document)
+- Add to the JS **console.log(document);** and show it to the kid in the console.
+- Tell that every HTML element may have a [unique id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).
+- Add **id="my-cat"** to the cat image.
+- Add **console.log(document.getElementById('my-cat'));** to the JavaScript and show the kid image object in the console

+### Kid Tasks
+- Get a new cat image from [here](https://github.com/1rosehip/coding-games-for-kids-to-learn-programming/tree/master/img/cats) or draw your own image.
+- Add this image to HTML using **img** tag.
+- Add **id** to this image.
+Select any name you want using small English letters and numbers without spaces.
+- Add javascript that prints this image object to console using **document.getElementById**